mondragon-developer/sorted-stack-java/README.md

 ## Version History
 - 1.0 - Original implementation using LinkedList (Project #4)
 - 2.0 - Maintained version using Stack (Project #5)

-## License
-This project is created for educational purposes.